granule-project/granule-project.github.io/index.md

 modal types.

 Our project spans theoretical and practical work.
-We are actively developing a prototype implementation of language with graded, linear, and indexed types called [Granule](/granule.html) based on our research.
+We are actively developing an implementation of a language with graded, linear, and indexed types called [Granule](/granule.html) based on our research.
 In addition, we are developing a new dependent type theory that will greatly expand the expressive power of Granule's type system.
+This is currently implemented in another language called [Gerty](https://github.com/granule-project/gerty).